hsuBnOediH/RL-Model-for-Advise-Task/feng/model_free/README.md

 ---

 ## Reward Structure
-⚠️ **Important:** Is the Reward defined Correct? for advise make it -1?
+⚠️ **Question:** Is the Reward defined Correct? for advise make it -1?

 Rewards are given based on the outcomes of actions in specific states: